 The Home Office said the overall number of administrative reviews “is very low compared to the 2.4 million applications and 1.9 million granted status by the end of October 2019”.

 However the PLP said that whatever the reason, the Home Office needs to get every decision right and may have to improve its communications to ensure EU citizens apply with correct information.

 If you require any assistance with an application under the EUSS please contact a member of the Immigration Team.

 This article is from the December 2019 issue of Employment and Immigration Law Update, our monthly newsletter for HR professionals.
 To download the latest issue, please visit the newsletter section of our website.
-For more details regarding any of the matters covered in this update, please contact Clare Hedges or Janice Leggett in our Immigration Team.
+For more details regarding any of the matters covered in this update, please contact a member of our Immigration Team.
 Law covered as at December 2019.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at December 2019.